csound-plugins/risset/README.md

 * `binaries`: A dictionary with platforms as keys.
 Possible platforms: "linux", "macos", "windows".
     The value for each entry should be itself a dictionary of the form:
     * `url`: the path to the shared binary itself (relative to the manifest), or a downloadable url pointing to the shared library.
+At the moment only path are supported
     * `extra_binaries`: an **optional** field holding an array of other binaries needed
     * `build_platform`: a string identifying the platform used to build the binary
-* `manual`: A path/url to a .zip file holding one .md file for each opcode
+* `doc`: (optional) A relative path to the folder holding the man pages for the opcodes.
+    Defaults to a folder named "doc" besides the manifest file
 * `opcodes`: A list of all opcodes included in this plugin (for documentation purposes)
 * `author`: The name of the author / mainteiner
 * `email`: email of the author / mainteiner
+* `repository`: the URL were the source code for this plugin is hosted

 ### Platform support